 - Opted out

-Email subscription types can be created and managed from your email settings:
+Email subscription types can be created and managed from your settings:

 - In your HubSpot account, click the settings icon settings in the main navigation bar.

-- Use the dropdown menus to select or create a Process and Operation for this subscription type.
+- If you have enabled GDPR functionality in your account, select or add a Process and Operation for this subscription type.

-- Enter a brief description of how this subscription type will be used.
+- Enter a name and a brief description of how this subscription type will be used.